A Neural Entity Coreference Resolution Review: Anaphoric Constraints

 The implicit causality of the verbs, as studied by \cite{CARAMAZZA1977601}, changes the properties of what is considered to be a subject and what an object.
 This, called verb semantics, differs from Selectional Restrictions as both possibilities are viable even after the restrictions a verb can place on it's arguments.
 Consider the following example: \\

 George borrowed his car and his phone to Nick.
 He drove it to work. \\

-In this example, the selectional restrictions applies limit the ``it'' only being able to refer to the car, instead of the phone as well.
-Similarlly, verb semantics limit the antecedent selections from ``He'' to Nick instead of George based on the semantic emphasis the verb ``borrow'' applies.
+In this example, the selectional restrictions applies limit onto the ``it'', resulting in the pronoun only being able to refer to the car, instead of the phone as well.
+Similarly, verb semantics limit the antecedent selections from ``He'' to Nick instead of George based on the semantic emphasis the verb ``borrow'' applies.

-\paragraph{World Knowledge:} This constrain is especially true in the task of Coreference Resolution, where terms refer to real world entities.
-This being the hardest constrain to incorporate to systems as it is beyond syntactical and semantical constrain previously mentioned.
-As an example, if we consider the referring term ``the President'', in a current article about the United States, we have to have prior knowledge that Donald Trump is the current president in order to make the necessary reffering term - referent clustering.
+\paragraph{World Knowledge} This constraint is especially true in the task of Coreference Resolution, where terms refer to real world entities.
+This being the hardest constraint to incorporate into systems, since it is beyond syntactical and semantical constraints previously mentioned.
+As an example, if we consider the referring term ``the President'', in a current article about the United States, we need to have prior knowledge that Donald Trump is the current president in order to make the necessary reffering term - referent clustering.
 If the article was, however, a decade old, the term would be referring to Barack Obama, the U.S. President at the time.